 Bottom line is that price should NOT be the most important thing when considering a Restylane injection.
 Results should be the most important thing.

 Restylane Silk is the new injectable for lip augmentation.

 Skin by Lovely was the first clinic in the state of Oregon to offer Restylane Silk.
 Lips require an extra-soft touch for a natural-looking lift that will result in the pout that you’ve always dreamed of.
 That’s why only smaller, finer particles of hyaluronic acid are in the new Restylane Silk filler injections.
 This particular injection is ideal for filling in vertical lines around the lips and providing delicate lip enhancement that brings your lips into a beautifully balanced proportion.
 Restylane thus reverses the thinning of lips that naturally occurs with age and restores a relaxed vitality to the shape of your smile.
 An added benefit of Restylane Silk is that it’s easier to inject since it flows more freely due to the smaller particle size of the active ingredients; that means patients will have a decreased chance of pain.
 Results typically last for six months, and Galderma S.A. reports that 76 percent of their clients were so pleased with their Restylane Silk treatment that they returned for another follow-up injection six months later.
 Skin by Lovely has significant experience with Restylane Silk.

-Please note that Restylane should not be used in pregnant or breastfeeding women, those with bleeding disorders and those taking blood thinners to prevent clotting.
+Please note that Restylane should not be used in pregnant or chestfeeding women, those with bleeding disorders and those taking blood thinners to prevent clotting.

 Contact us for more information: